An installation and invitation by Abe Louise Young and Alan Shefsky

 21) Write a 1-paragraph letter to your first best friend.

-23) Write a letter to someone born into very different circumstances.
+23) Write a letter to someone born into very different circumstances and examine your differences.

 24) Write a letter in three questions.

 25) Write a letter that is one hour long.